xavierhampton/xtrack/README.md

-# xTrack
+# xtrack

-`xTrack` is a modern mobile app for tracking calories and macronutrients.
+`xtrack` is a modern mobile app for tracking calories and macronutrients.
 It lets users log meals, scan barcodes, set nutritional goals, and monitor progress.

 <div align="center">